-Hi I'm Ilse, illustrator, digital artist and art teacher.
+Hi I'm Ilse, illustrator, digital artist and art teacher and creative event organiser.
 Let me tell you something more about myself.

 I love to make art for; Children's books, Stationary & Birth(day)cards, Boardgames, Kids wall art, Fabric patterns, Cookbooks & Food Magazines!